14. Mass-Produce by Casting¶

 2. Finishing - to remove small amounts of material, to achieve smoother surface.

-I decided to make 3 milling toolpaths; 1 for roughing, 1 for finishing with a square endmill (⅛inch (3.18 mm) long 4FL SE), and final one for finishing with a round endmill (1/16inch 2FL BN).
+I decided to make 3 milling toolpaths; 1 for roughing, 1 for finishing with a square endmill (⅛inch (3.18 mm) long 4FL SE).
+I also added a 2nd round of finishing with a round endmill (1/16inch 2FL BN) to achieve the smooth finish.

 How to generate the milling Toolpath;